Resident234/php.net/pages/www.php.net_class.errorexception.php.md

     }

     // -- NON-FATAL ERROR/WARNING/NOTICE
-    // Log the error if it&apos;s enabled, otherwise just ignore it else if( $error_is_enabled ) {
+    // Log the error if it's enabled, otherwise just ignore it else if( $error_is_enabled ) {
         error_log( $string, 0 );
         return false; // Make sure this ends up in $php_errormsg, if appropriate